Guano: Work conditions

 Guano mining in Peru was at first done with black slaves.
-After Peru formally ended slavery, it sought another source of cheap labor.
+After Peru abolished slavery, it sought another source of cheap labour.
 In the 1840s and 1850s, thousands of men were blackbirded (coerced or kidnapped) from the Pacific islands and southern China.
 Thousands of coolies from South China worked as "virtual slaves" mining guano.
-By 1852, Chinese laborers comprised two-thirds of Peru's guano miners; others who mined guano included convicts and forced laborers paying off debts.
-Chinese laborers agreed to work for eight years in exchange for passage from China, though many were misled that they were headed to California's gold mines.
+By 1852, Chinese labourers comprised two-thirds of Peru's guano miners; others who mined guano included convicts and forced labourers paying off debts.
+Chinese labourers agreed to work for eight years in exchange for passage from China, though many were misled that they were headed to California's gold mines.
 Conditions on the guano islands were very poor, commonly resulting in floggings, unrest, and suicide.
 Workers experienced lung damage by inhaling guano dust, were buried alive by falling piles of guano, and risked falling into the ocean.
 After visiting the guano islands, U.S. politician George Washington Peck wrote:

 Hundreds or thousands of Pacific Islanders, especially Native Hawaiians, traveled or were blackbirded to the U.S.-held and Peruvian guano islands for work, including Howland Island, Jarvis Island, and Baker Island.
 While most Hawaiians were literate, they could usually not read English; the contract they received in their own language lacked key amendments that the English version had.
 Because of this, the Hawaiian language contract was often missing key information, such as the departure date, the length of the contract, and the name of the company for which they would be working.
 When they arrived at their destination to begin mining, they learned that both contracts were largely meaningless in terms of work conditions.
 Instead, their overseer (commonly referred to as a luna), who was usually white, had nearly unlimited power over them.
 Wages varied from lows of $5/month to highs of $14/month.
-Native Hawaiian laborers of Jarvis Island referred to the island as Paukeaho, meaning "out of breath" or "exhausted", due to the strain of loading heavy bags of guano onto ships.
-Pacific Islanders also risked death: one in thirty-six laborers from Honolulu died before completing their contract.
+Native Hawaiian labourers of Jarvis Island referred to the island as Paukeaho, meaning "out of breath" or "exhausted", due to the strain of loading heavy bags of guano onto ships.
+Pacific Islanders also risked death: one in thirty-six labourers from Honolulu died before completing his contract.
 Slaves blackbirded from Easter Island in 1862 were repatriated by the Peruvian government in 1863; only twelve of 800 slaves survived the journey.